gbv/jskos/jskos.md

         * [registries] for collections of items (concepts, concept schemes...)
         * [distributions] for available forms to access the content of an item
     * [occurrences] for counts of concept uses
+* [annotations] to review and comment on individual resources

 In addition there are [concept bundles] as part of mappings, occurrences, and composed [concepts].